Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Computational experiments

-We generated our instances based on the RCPSP instances of the standard \href{https://www.om-db.wi.tum.de/psplib/}{PSPLIB dataset}~\citep{sprecher1996psplib}.
-To create an instance, we merged multiple small RCPSP instances of the PSPLIB together until we got an instance of the desired size.
+We generate our instances based on the RCPSP instances of the standard \href{https://www.om-db.wi.tum.de/psplib/}{PSPLIB dataset}~\citep{sprecher1996psplib} that contain sets of instances with $\{30,60,90,120\}$ activities.
+To increase the number of tasks in our instances, we defined an approach to merge multiple small RCPSP instances from PSPLIB until we obtained an instance of the desired size\footnote{The generator and the instances are available in \href{https://github.com/corentinjuvigny/rcpsp_ms_tou_generator}{github.com/corentinjuvigny/rcpsp\_ms\_tou\_generator}}.
+When we merge two smaller instances, the resources' capacities are set to the maximum of the two.
+Then, these two merged projects are connected to the dummy start and end tasks, creating a parallel network of the two projects.
+The process continues until the requested instance size is met (or exceeded).
+In this way, the complexity of the original RCPSP instances is preserved.
+See an example of the precedence structure in the instances generated in the supplementary materials.
+We consider for each instance five resources ($R_0, \dots, R_4$).
 Then, we selected a given percentage of tasks in the newly created instance that we marked as ``energy-intensive'' (i.e., we set all of its other resource requirements to 0, then we added a requirement of 1 for $R_0$).
-We consider for each instance five resources $R_0, \dots, R_4$.
-Finally, we generated a vector cost $c$ of energy prices based on real TOU data collected from the Czech OTE\footnote{\href{https://www.ote-cr.cz/en}{https://www.ote-cr.cz/en}}.
-We can partition our test instances according to their ratio $\rho:=|\mathcal{J}|/|\mathcal{T}|$ into three categories: \begin{itemize}[itemsep=0pt, parsep=0pt] \item Sparse instances: $\rho \approx 5\%$ \item Standard instances: $\rho \approx 15\text{ - }20\%$ \item Dense instances: $\rho \approx 50\%$ \end{itemize} For each of those categories, we generated instances of increasing sizes.
-Tables~\ref{tab:summary_stats}, \ref{tab:sparsely-large-instances}, and \ref{tab:densely-large-instances} provide details on the number of tasks and the time horizon for each set.
-For standard and dense instances, each set contains 20 instances, whereas for sparse instances, each set is made up of only one instance.
-The vector cost is unique for each instance.
-The datasets containing the sparse, standard, and dense instance sets are available at \cite{DVN/MQS0NY_2025}, \cite{DVN/EPX98Z_2025}, and \cite{DVN/SH2DSA_2025}, respectively.
+These tasks are selected uniformly throughout the project.
+Indeed, a more in-depth analysis revealed no significant effect on the allocation or positioning of energy-intensive tasks within the project workflow.
+The energy-intensive resource $R_0$ uses a transition diagram from Figure~\ref{fig:example-func-power-time}, which is based on a diagram proposed by~\cite{shrouf2014optimizing}.
+Finally, we generate a cost vector $c$ of energy prices based on real TOU data collected from the Czech OTE\footnote{\href{https://www.ote-cr.cz/en}{https://www.ote-cr.cz/en}}.
+We partition our test instances according to their ratio $\rho:=|\mathcal{J}|/|\mathcal{T}|$ into three categories: \begin{itemize}[itemsep=0pt, parsep=0pt] \item Sparse: $\rho \approx 3\text{ - }5\%$ \item Standard: $\rho \approx 15\text{ - }20\%$ \item Dense: $\rho \approx 50\%$ \end{itemize}